Sales Assistant Job Description - Skills, Duties, Responsibilities and Career

 Since they spend most of their day on their feet, physical stamina is an essential quality for a sales assistant, while patience and an ability to deal with stress will enable a sales assistant to calmly attend to customers’ needs throughout the day.

 The working hours of a sales assistant are usually organized in shifts to ensure full coverage of a shop’s opening hours, which may include evenings, weekends and public holidays.
 For those in search of a better work-life balance, job vacancies for part time sales assistants are also available.

-Similar searches: Electronics Sales, Fashion Sales Assistant, Fashion Sales Associate, Footwear Sales Assistant, Footwear Sales Associate, Fragrance Sales, Fragrance Sales Assistant, Full Time Sales Assistant, Grocery Assistant, Luxury Sales Assistant, Luxury Sales Associate, Optical Sales Assistant, Part Time Sales Assistant, Phone Sales, Retail Sales Assistant, Retail Sales Associate, Shoes Sales, Shop Sales Assistant, Shopping Mall Sales, Sports Sales Assistant, Supermarket Sales Assistant, Trainee Sales Assistant, Weekend Sales Assistant
+Similar searches: Electronics Sales, Fashion Sales Assistant, Fashion Sales Associate, Footwear Sales Assistant, Footwear Sales Associate, Fragrance Sales, Fragrance Sales Assistant, Full Time Sales Assistant, Grocery Assistant, Luxury Sales Assistant, Luxury Sales Associate, Optical Sales Assistant, Part Time Sales Assistant, Phone Sales, Retail Sales Assistant, Retail Sales Associate, Shoes Sales, Shoes Sales Associate, Shop Sales Assistant, Shopping Mall Sales, Sports Sales Assistant, Supermarket Sales Assistant, Trainee Sales Assistant, Weekend Sales Assistant

 Duties and Responsibilities

 The daily tasks of a sales assistant include: